Loo-Ree/GPTVisionDemo/README.md

 | AZURE_MULTISERVICE_ACCOUNT_ENDPOINT | Fill it with your Azure AI Services Multi-service account endpoint.
 You can find it on your Azure resouce, in the section "Keys and Endpoint". |
 | AZURE_MULTISERVICE_ACCOUNT_API_KEY | Fill it with your Azure AI Services Multi-service account ApiKey.
 You can find it on your Azure resouce, in the section "Keys and Endpoint". |

+## Update frequency

+Please note that this repository is an extremely simple prototipe, which won't be frequently updated.
+Make sure to check dependencies, versions and the like before using.

 ## License